tomwayson/esri-rollup-example/README.md

 # Esri Rollup Example

+**UPDATE**: This technique demonstrated in this repository will work, but you should probably just use [esri-loader](https://github.com/Esri/esri-loader/).

 ## Life's Too $hort to Use Dojo Build <sup>TM</sup>

 **TLDR: An example of a fast, flexible, modern way for you to build *just* your application code locally while using the CDN hosted builds of the [ArcGIS API for JavaScript].**